Resources - Table of Contents:

 D1S2 Roy Dokka: Subsidence.

-factor affecting many coasts, especially the U.S. Gulf Coast.
+affecting many coasts, notably including the U.S. Gulf Coast.

 Note: this lecture is 36 minutes long, but Dr. Dokka spoke very slowly and clearly, so you can